Exhibit runs December 6, 2018 – February 23, 2019

 Sanctuary: Design for Belonging presents design ideas from Displaced: Design for Inclusive Cities, a competition seeking game-changing design solutions addressing the global refugee and immigrant crisis in an urban context.
 Proposals to create opportunity and enhance a sense of belonging are grouped into five functional themes that emerged from the competition entries: Social innovation, Shelter, Resource Hubs, Gathering Spaces and Storytelling.

 To encourage deeper understanding of the lives of immigrants and refugees in Puget Sound, the exhibit also includes examples of local organizations, resources, communities, solutions, and design imaginations that provide sanctuary.
+Guests are also welcome and encouraged to take and publicly display a copy of this specially-commissioned poster by Raychelle:

 For more information about the artworks included in the show, click here.

 Free Exhibit Tours: December 12 & January 24, 5:30 PM – 6:30 PM.
 Meet us at the Center for a curatorial tour by our Graphic Art Curator, Cleo Barnett (December 12) and Research Curator, Mayumi Tsutakawa (January 24).
 During these hour-long tours, our curators will discuss the overall theme of the exhibit, explaining the competition winners’ projects and how they make cities more welcoming to immigrants and refugees, and also speak to the design and social innovation behind protest posters.
+These events have passed.

 FEATURING ARTWORK BY: